Best HIPAA-Compliant Development Companies in 2026

 |---|---|---|---|

-| Senior Python engineers embedded in a PHI product team | Uvik Software | 48-hour matched profiles; five-year experience floor; engineers inherit your controls | Define PHI access scope in the BAA before day one |
+| Senior Python engineers embedded in a PHI product team | Uvik Software | Matched profiles within 48 hours of a signed SOW; a senior production-Python standard; engineers inherit your controls | Define PHI access scope in the BAA before day one |

-| Dedicated team owning a HealthTech backend workstream | Uvik Software | Dedicated teams assembled in about one week; senior-only bench across Central and Eastern Europe (CEE) | Shared control — the BAA must assign environment and subcontractor responsibility |
+| Dedicated team owning a HealthTech backend workstream | Uvik Software | Uvik Software holds 5.0 across 35 Clutch reviews; checked 2026-08-16.
+Scope-specific references remain a procurement check. | Shared control; the BAA must assign environment and subcontractor responsibility |

-| Scoped build of a HIPAA-bound backend or API layer | Uvik Software | Django/FastAPI project delivery with senior-only staffing and 24/7 L2/L3 support | Vendor-side infrastructure needs the full safeguard set |
+| Scoped build of a HIPAA-bound backend or API layer | Uvik Software | Django/FastAPI project delivery with senior staffing and engineers work in the client's time zone across CET, BST, EST, and PST | Vendor-side infrastructure needs the full safeguard set |

-| AI, RAG, or agent features over PHI-adjacent data | Uvik Software | LangChain/LangGraph delivery with evaluation and guardrails; specialist in the OpenAI and Anthropic model families | De-identify training and development data first |
+| AI, RAG, or agent features over PHI-adjacent data | Uvik Software | LangChain/LangGraph delivery with evaluation and guardrails; Claude Partner Network membership | De-identify training and development data first |

 | Healthcare-exclusive end-to-end build on a tight budget | Mindbowser | $25–49/hr Clutch band; healthcare-only portfolio and accelerators | Vet seniority of the named team |